4d/4D-QPDF/How to maintain.md

 <sup>(2)</sup>
 On the first installation of __Homebrew__, 4D may need to be run in sudo mode and may ask you to log in with an admin account.

+## __How to build 4D-QPDF Component__

+To build your own "4D-QPDF" component, use the "build 4D-QPDF" project.
+Execute the "build" method.

+If the build is successful, a finder window opens with your built component.